 Strategy is everything in developing successful marketing and communications campaigns.
 It provides the roadmap to your overall efforts.
 It will help guide you in determining how to get your message to the right people at the right time.

-Here are a few examples of government or nonprofit organizations who have made an impact through strong strategic efforts and out-of-the-box thinking.
+Here are a few examples of government or nonprofit organizations that have made an impact through strong strategic efforts and out-of-the-box thinking.

 The Power of Travel Campaign – U.S. Travel Association